0x12th/deployment-of-ML-model/README.md

-# Deployment of ML models in Heroku using FLASK
+# Clustering and Deployment of ML model in Heroku using FLASK

-Датасет — результат кластеризации.
-В модели используется Линейная регрессия (LinearRegression) из Sklearn.
-Полученный результат сохраняется в pickle-файл.
-Дальше, в форме вводятся входные данные, затем происходит обращение к модели, и номер предполагаемого сегмента (результат) отображается на странице.
+cluster.py — clustering and separation segments into separate files.

+Dataset — result of clustering.
+In model used LinearRegression from Sklearn.
+Result saver in pickle-file.
+Then, the customer data is indicated in the form and at the output we get the intended segment.

 ### https://vacancy36119747-task3.herokuapp.com